WHAT IS ACCEPTANCE AND COMMITMENT THERAPY?

 ACT is not just about gaining insight; it is ACTion oriented!
 The ultimate goal of ACT is to create enough psychological flexibility so that you are able to change your ACTions in a way that allows you to move towards the things you value and build a meaningful life.

-Please note that the information in this blog is intended for informational purposes only.
+Please note that this information is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.

 A-Tjak, J. G. L., Davis, M. L., Morina, N., Powers, M. B., Smits, J. A. J., & Emmelkamp, P. M. G. (2015).
 A meta-analysis of the efficacy of acceptance and commitment therapy for clinically relevant mental and physical health problems.
 Psychotherapy and Psychosomatics, 84(1), 30–36. https://doi-org.lib.pepperdine.edu/10.1159/000365764